bitwalker/distillery/docs/guides/phoenix_walkthrough.md

 $ npm run deploy --prefix assets && MIX_ENV=prod mix do phx.digest, release --env=prod
 ```

-*NOTE*: If you run `mix release` with `MIX_ENV=dev` (the default), then you must also ensure that you set `code_reloader: false` in your configuration.
+*NOTE*: If you run `mix distillery.release` with `MIX_ENV=dev` (the default), then you must also ensure that you set `code_reloader: false` in your configuration.
 If you do not, you'll get a failure at runtime about being unable to start `Phoenix.CodeReloader.Server` because it depends on Mix, which is not intended to be packaged in releases.
 As you won't be doing code reloading in a release (at least not with the same mechanism), you must disable this.

 ### Version 0.0.1